 Wolfe also started to place a bottle of urine away from the man.
 At first, the distance was large.
 Gradually, as the man conditioned himself to be less anxious at the thought or sight of the urine, Wolfe moved the bottle closer.
 Eventually, the man was able to remain calm even when a few drops of diluted urine were applied to his hands.

-How Is Systematic Desensitization Used to Treat Your Phobias?
+Applying Systematic Desensitization to Your Social Phobia

 Again, this can be done on your own if you are patient and abide by the techniques of systematic desensitization.
 Overcoming your fears won’t happen overnight – only when you feel comfortable facing one tier of your fears should you start to move up and address more fearful situations.

 Let’s say you have social phobia, or social anxiety disorder.
 The first step in this process is finding the relaxation techniques (maybe a relaxing body scan) that works for you.
 Try this technique out before you even start to address your fear.
 Once you’ve mastered the technique, it’s time to move on.

 Make a list of all of your fears by ranking.
 Talking to your best friend on the phone may not be scary.
 But answering the phone to someone you’ve never met or introducing yourself to a crowded room may make you shake at the thought of it happening.
 Rank these fears by how uncomfortable they make you.
 Start with thinking about these situations, and then gradually moving up to being in these situations.

 Start at the bottom of the hierarchy.
 Picture yourself answering the telephone or engaged in whatever situation makes you feel a little anxious.
 Incorporate the relaxation technique until you feel calm while visualizing the situation.
 It may not happen on the first try, but keep practicing.
 Once you feel confident and calm visualizing this first situation, move on.
 Eventually, you will be able to face your social phobia head on without anxiety.